 Not calmly.
 Not methodically.
 But thoroughly.

 What started as restless movement turned into progress.
-My bedroom, still a mess from the last time Eve's girls stayed over, was finally mostly put back together by the time I stopped.
+My bedroom, still a mess from the last time Eve's children stayed over, was finally mostly put back together by the time I stopped.
 Sometimes motion is the only way I know how to process what I can't yet articulate.

 Eve noticed.
 She offered affection—not as a fix, but as acknowledgment.
 That mattered more than I expected.